Home

 History and work of the Philippine Endemic Species Conservation Project (PESCP)

 PESCP soon initiated a campaign focusing on the overall conservation of the natural resource base on the peninsula, while maintaining interest, linkages, and ambitions in Central Panay.
-The Frankfurt Zoological Society, that is backing the project actitivities from their inception, is primarily interested in preserving the highly endangered Writhed-billed Hornbill (Aceros waldeni; local names: dulungan, kalaw) and its habitat.
+The Frankfurt Zoological Society, that was backing the project activities from its inception, being primarily interested in preserving the highly endangered Writhed-billed Hornbill (Aceros waldeni; local names: dulungan, kalaw) and its habitat.
 With the remnant population of this species and other endangered wildlife living in the Central Panay Mountain Range (CPMR), the emphasis of conservation work shifted to this area from 2000 on.
 Prior to that, the field work had quickly become community-based, aiming at the precautionary development of the up-land communities.

 Coworkers